codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 - Language: here you should use that format we mentioned before, such as `en_US` or `pt_BR`;
 - Charsets: UTF-8, preferably;
 - Source charset: set here the charset used by your PHP files - probably UTF-8 as well, right?
-- plural forms: here goes those rules we mentioned before - there's a link in there with samples as well;
+- plural forms: here go those rules we mentioned before - there's a link in there with samples as well;
 - Source paths: here you must include all folders from the project where `gettext()` (and siblings) will happen - this is usually your templates folder(s)
 - Source keywords: this last part is filled by default, but you might need to alter it later - and is one of the